iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 Archive (IA).
 The California Digital Library and the Los Alamos National Laboratory also provided input on extending and generalizing the format.

-The WARC format is expected to be a standard way to structure, manage and store billions of resources collected from the web and elsewhere.
-It will be used to build applications for harvesting (such as the open source Heritrix web crawler), managing, accessing, and exchanging content.
-The way WARC files will be created and resources will be stored and rendered will depend on software and applications implementations.
+The WARC format offers a standard way to structure, manage and store billions of resources collected from the web and elsewhere.
+It is used to build applications for harvesting, managing, accessing, mining and exchanging content.
+While it represents the unique standard format for web archives, it has been adopted beyond the web archiving community, notably to store born-digital or digitized books and serials.
+The way WARC files will be created and resources stored and rendered will depend on software and applications implementations

 Besides the primary content recorded in ARCs, the extended WARC format accommodates related secondary content, such as assigned metadata,